Healthy Homes Assessment Lower Hutt

 Lower Hutt Healthy Homes Compliance Timeframes

-• Property managers and landlords have to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be applicable to an apartment rental.
+• Property managers and landlords must keep records that prove the compliance with all Healthy Homes Standard that apply or will be applied to their rental properties.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords must make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes